Self-Employed Mortgages For First-Time Buyers

 The full mortgage application typically takes 4-6 weeks to be approved and a formal mortgage offer made, though it can take longer at busy times of the year.

-The lender will carry out a hard search of your credit record.
 In the UK, the four main credit reference agencies (CRA) are Experian, Equifax, Transunion, and Crediva.
-Some lenders will search multiple CRAs, others just their preferred agency.
+Most lenders will search just their preferred CRA.

 The property valuation and mortgage offer